Sign in →

 Genetics Test Information

-Preferred first-tier test for diagnosis of Angelman syndrome (AS) and Prader-Willi syndrome (PWS).
+This test is the preferred first-tier test for diagnosis of Angelman syndrome (AS) and Prader-Willi syndrome (PWS).
 Multiplex ligation probe amplification (MLPA) is used to identify abnormal methylation of the PWS/AS region of chromosome 15.

 Reflex Tests